Great Marin County Hikes – Rodeo Lagoon to Point Bonita Lighthouse

 Rodeo Lagoon and Beach

-At a few points the dune trail gets close to the cliff edge; if this makes you nervous, look for paths through the iceplant a bit more inland.
+At a few points, the dune trail gets close to the cliff edge; if this makes you nervous, look for paths through the iceplant a bit more inland.
 Catch your breath on the bench atop the lagoon, then continue to the parking lot for Battery Alexander.
 Turn right (west) on Field Road to get to the tunnel that leads (when open) to the lighthouse.

 Off to War

-Saturday Missile Site Option
+Missile Site Option

 Rodeo Lagoon to Point Bonita Lighthouse Details